sourav-625/AI_Based_Medical_Diagnosis_App/README.md

 ## Contributing

 If you'd like to contribute to the project, feel free to submit a pull request or raise an issue.
-Make sure to: